Healthy Homes Assessment Camborne

 Camborne Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about what’s inside the building but you must ensure there is somewhere to allow surface, rain or ground water and also stop it from getting into the building.
-When it is about damp and water, it’s frequently the things you don’t notice that can become a big problem and cause damages to your investment and harming the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface or ground water and stop it from coming inside.
+When it is damp and moisture, it is usually the concerns you don’t notice that could become a major issue and cause damage to your investment as well as affecting the tenant’s well-being.

-Rental properties require to be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that water has a place to go, and it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to eliminate floodwaters, surface water and ground water.
+This includes the proper outfall or runoff.
+Making sure the water is able to go, and it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between your flooring and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the apartment has an enclosed gap between floorboards and the soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from getting into the home.
-It also helps prevent from causing damage to the flooring insulation.
+Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from accumulating into the home.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection